s-ccs/project_leftrightbias/typst-paper/main.typ

     Experimental design including examples of stimuli displayed during the experiment.
   ],
 )

- The study was conducted using a within-subject design.
-This approach involved the presentation of the same form of treatment to each participant, resulting in the display of 48 pairs of stimuli during each experiment.

- During the execution phase of the experiment, subjects were presented with pairs of stimuli for a duration of 5000 milliseconds, derived from twelve predefined locations.
-These locations were chosen on the basis of the hours of a clock (Figure 1).
-It was ensured that only opposite pairs were displayed (e.g. nine and three).
-Following the presentation of each pair, participants were required to refocus their attention on the central fixation dot, thus revealing the subsequent stimuli.

- To mitigate any potential interference with the results, a counterbalancing procedure was implemented for each pair of images.
-More specifically, if image A was initially displayed at position nine and image B at position three, then image B was also displayed at position three and image A at position nine later during the experiment.
-This resulted in a total of 48 executions, consisting of 24 unique trials with 24 trials of counterbalancing.

  = Analysis Methods

- To assess the experiment, a complete analysis pipeline that automatically generates the necessary results for the given participant datasets was built.
-In the data preprocessing the first fixations are extracted, and the fixations within a certain threshold around the stimuli are analysed to get a list with the total number of first fixations for every stimulus position from one to twelve.
-Furthermore the time is normalized.
+Based on the location-based fixation detection algorithm provided by Gaze-Point, we extracted which stimulus was first fixated, and the corresponding saccade reaction times.
+To synchronize the experiment, we used the OpenSesame/PyGaze log-function, which allows synchronization per sample (thus adding a minor jitter of +-2ms).

+We calculate mean response, and 20%-winsorized means reaction times, per spatial arrangements, per subject.
+We consequently use 20% winsorized mean bootstrapping to calculate confidence intervals.
+Reaction times were only used if a spatial location was chosen first, leaving us with little to no data for some conditions with strong choice bias.
+Given the visible size of the choice effects, we deem no further comparison between conditions necessary.

+// Furthermore the time is normalized.
- After preprocessing the data, fixations are being counted by extracting all last fixations together with their corresponding coordinates and compared to which stimuli they belong to ensure they are on a stimulus and therefore can be considered.
+ //After preprocessing the data, fixations are being counted by extracting all last fixations together with their corresponding coordinates and compared to which stimuli they belong to ensure they are on a stimulus and therefore can be considered.
 Afterwards for the visualization of the results, multiple plots have been made in total.
 The counts for the twelve different stimuli positions are compared and the most important plot shows the percentage of first fixations by stimuli pairs.

- At last, the column containing all the logs during the experiment is evaluated.
+ //At last, the column containing all the logs during the experiment is evaluated.
 For this, logs have been added to the implementation of the experiment in OpenSesame to be able to read out the timing of occurring events afterwards.
 All not complete log entries were not used for the final evaluation of the experiment.

 = Results
-This study aimed to examine the presence of a left view bias in visual attention using eye-tracking data.
-Participants predominantly made their first fixations on images located to the left of the fixation, which reveals a consistent left view bias.
-This was consistent across various positioning of the stimuli, supporting the hypothesis of a left view bias with approximately 74% of all first fixations directed towards the left image.
-Additionally, the vertical positioning of stimuli influenced visual attention.
-Stimuli positioned at the same height or above the fixation dot received higher attention compared to those below.
-The stimuli placed at the bottom right received the least attention, suggesting a combined effect of left view bias and vertical positioning on visual attention.
+We examined spatial biases between simultaneously depicting two images using eye-tracking.
+Participants predominantly made their first fixations on images located to the left of the fixation, following the left view bias described in the literature.
+In the typical 3/9 o'clock horizontal presentation condition, we observed on average 79.78% left-first fixations ($"CI"_95: [69.41-88.90]%$).
+We further find a similar sized top-bottom bias towards the top stimulus (81,42%,$"CI"_95:[69.88-90.84]%$).
+Only when the stimuli were presented in the 1/7 o'clock position, we observed no bias (50.00%,$"CI"_95:[37.50-61.96]%$)).

 #figure(
-  image("condition_distribution_results.png", width: 40%),
+   image("condition_distribution_results.png", width: 80%),
   caption: [
-    Individual distribution of participants and mean of first fixations.
+    Individual distribution of participants and mean of first fixations and reaction times.
   ],
 )

-Furthermore, this shows a clear preference for left-side fixations across various pairs of stimuli, reinforcing the left view bias observed in the radial histogram.
-The left fixations dominate across most pairs, especially from "seven" to "eleven," whereas right fixations are notably fewer.
-These findings confirm the presence of a left view bias in visual attention.
-Even with diagonal positioning, participants showed a significant tendency to fixate on images to the left of the fixation dot first.
-The vertical positioning modulated this bias to the upper part of the screen, with images at the same height or above the fixation dot attracting more attention.
-This supports the Hypotheses that visual attention is influenced by a spatial bias that favours the left side, as well as by vertical positioning, which prioritizes higher-placed stimuli.
+We did not find obvious patterns in the reaction times across spatial layouts.

 = Discussion
-This study investigated whether the left-bias could be replicated and additionally if diagonal positioning of stimuli eliminated the left-bias in visual attention.
-The results strongly supported the first hypothesis (H1), indicating a consistent left-bias, even with diagonal positioning of stimuli.
-Approximately 74% of all first fixations were directed toward the left image, corroborating previous findings (e.g., Hernandez-Garcia et al., 2020; Cludius et al., 2019).
-The second hypothesis (H2) was only partially supported.
-In pairs where one stimulus was positioned at the bottom-left and the other at the top-right, first fixations were nearly equal, suggesting that diagonal positioning may occasionally neutralize the left-bias.
-However, this was an exception; overall, the left-bias remained dominant, interacting with vertical positioning to show a preference for top-left stimuli.
+We replicate the left-bias spatial bias between two simultaneously displayed figures.
+We further demonstrate, that diagonal positioning of stimuli can eliminate such a left-bias, increasing the dynamic range available for actual experimental manipulations to influence the early attentional stage.

+== Limitations
+The study has several limitations to their generalizability.
-The study's limitations include a small, culturally homogeneous sample size and a narrow age range, which may limit generalizability.
-Challenges included technical issues, such as fixation dot malfunctions, scheduling conflicts, and a Y-axis orientation error, which led to initial misinterpretation of the data.
+We used a small, culturally homogeneous sample size with a narrow age range.
+Subjects were WEIRD (western, educated, industrialized, rich and democratic), mostly right-handed and consisted only of left-to-right readers.

-Future research should involve larger, more diverse samples and varied stimuli to validate the findings and assess cultural influences.
+The stimuli were limited to natural black and white textures to provide no strong  lower-level saliency feature.
+The influence of stimulus content, at least for the left-right bias, was investigated in @hernandez-garcia_global_2020.

+Besides the stimulus contents, we did not manipulate the distance and sizes of the stimuli.

+== Relation to single image spatial biases
+@durgin_upper-left_2008 found an upper-left bias

+== Relation to dot-probe task
+The popular dot-probe task is commonly used in clinical settings to investigate attentional biases.
+They briefly present two stimuli left and right of the fixation cross.
+They typically do not use eye-tracking, thus to approximate attention deployment, they cannot use first fixation location, but rather present a probe at one of the locations.
+This probe is supposedly faster processed (and thus reaction is faster), if attention is already employed at that location, allowing for inference to the underlying experimental manipulations.

+It is therefore no stretch to wonder if the dot probe suffers from the same spatial bias as the experiment we provide here in detail.
+XXX

 = Conclusion
-This study confirmed a robust left-bias in visual attention, consistent across stimuli, even with diagonal positioning, and highlighted the interplay with vertical positioning, favoring top-left stimuli.
-While occasional neutralization of the left-bias was observed, its dominance underscores its reliability.
-The results emphasize the need for future research with diverse populations to broaden applicability, while also highlighting the value of rigorous pretesting and careful coordination in experimental design.
+The left-bias in visual attention can be detrimental to first-fixation choice analysis.
+We show that slightly rotating the stimulus layout, so that the right stimulus is elevated and the left lowered, this bias can be counteracted.
+Therefore, we recommend to use diagonal stimulus placements whenever investigating choice-biases.

 = Conflicts of Interest